immutable/contracts/audits/random/202403-threat-model-random.md

 # Perceived Attackers

-This section lists the attackers that could attack the ERC 20 bridge system.
+This section lists the attackers that could attack the random number system.

 It is assumed that all attackers have access to all documentation and source code of all systems related to the Immutable zkEVM, irrespective of whether the information resides in a public or private GitHub repository, email, Slack, Confluence, or any other information system.